Mexican women protest femicides as president warns against violence | Science-Environment

 Mexican women protest femicides as president warns against violence

+Asked on Tuesday morning if protests could be violent, as one government official had predicted, Lopez Obrador nodded.
+"There is infiltration of the feminist movement in general by conservative groups," he said, noting it was wrong "to use violence for political purposes."
+The Mexico City government had said it would deploy dozens of paramedics as well as an all-female police force.

-An International Women's Day rally in Mexico was set to begin on Tuesday, with crowds gathering to protest against violence, in the capital where the presidential palace and national monuments were cordoned off with imposing metal fences amid fears of unrest.
-President Andres Manuel Lopez Obrador, who has been accused of not doing enough to stem the rise in femicides, has urged calm while warning that the protests could turn violent.
+An International Women's Day rally in Mexico drew mass protests against violence on Tuesday, with marches in the capital passing by the presidential palace and national monuments that had been cordoned off with huge metal fences amid fears of unrest.
+President Andres Manuel Lopez Obrador, who has been accused of not doing enough to stem the rise in femicides, urged calm while warning that the protests could turn violent.

+Mexico City police said they seized Molotov cocktails, weapons such as bats and hammers and fireworks from protesters in the afternoon.
+Local media also reported two protesters belonging to the so-called black bloc were injured after swinging at a glass bus stop, which came crashing down on top of them.

 Frida Moreno, a 21-year-old student who said abusive teachers scarred her upbringing, believed she felt duty-bound to march so other young girls would be spared similar experiences.
 "Although I feel privileged because I live in a safe area, no one can guarantee that one day I will not disappear ... and appear in a vacant lot dead, raped," said Moreno, on the verge of tears.

-Lopez Obrador, who appointed women to half his cabinet posts, rejects activist claims that he is not interested in tackling femicides, saying progress has been made to defend women's rights.
+Lopez Obrador, who appointed women to half his Cabinet posts, rejects claims by activists that he is not interested in tackling femicides, saying progress has been made to defend women's rights.
 Asked on Tuesday morning if protests could be violent, as one government official had predicted, Lopez Obrador nodded.

 "There is infiltration of the feminist movement in general by conservative groups," he said, noting it was wrong "to use violence for political purposes."
-(Editing by Drazen Jorgic and Richard Chang)
+The Mexico City government had said it would deploy dozens of paramedics as well as an all-female police force.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)